eadred/V2_API/README.md

 ####Request Parameters

-* isProtected (boolean, optional): if set as "true" it will be in Full Protection or if set as "false" it will be in Read Only mode.
 * securityGroupName (string, optional): The name of the Security Group.
 * description (string, optional): The description of the Security Group.
 * vpcId (string, optional): The VPC of the Security Group.